 - Paste it somewhere safe.

-- Select the three dots to the right of the message you’re reporting and select Copy Link.
+- Select the three dots to the right of your reporting message and Copy Link.

 - Paste it somewhere safe.